MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/monitor-dataflow-refreshes.md

 ## Known issues

-* In some cases when you try to connect via Power BI to the Dataverse tables manually; the tables appear to be empty.
-To solve this issue just refresh the preview and you should be good to go.
+In some cases when you try to connect to the Dataverse tables manually through Power BI, the tables might appear to be empty.
+To solve this issue, just refresh the preview and you should be good to go.